Arson: Myanmar

 In the Burmese legal system, arson is considered "mischief by fire" under sections 435 and 436 of the Myanmar Penal Code and punishable by fine and imprisonment.
 The statutes were last amended on 1 July 2016, and made arson on houses and buildings punishable with up to 20 years in prison.

+A number of buildings were set on fire during the U Thant funeral crisis in 1974.
+In 2013 a series of riots resulted in a number of arson related deaths after anti-Muslim riots.

 The Burmese military has long used arson as a weapon of war against civilians.
-From the 2021 Myanmar coup d'état to August 2022, military forces committed arson on 28,434 houses in the country.
+Between the 2021 Myanmar coup d'état and August 2022, military forces committed arson on 28,434 houses in the country.

 Scotland

 While the Scottish legal system has no offence known as arson statutorily defined, there are many offences that are used to charge those with acts that would normally constitute arson in other nations.
 Events constituting arson in English and Welsh law might be dealt with as one or more of a variety of offences such as wilful fire-raising, culpable and reckless conduct, vandalism or other offences depending on the circumstances of the event.
 The more serious offences (in particular wilful fire-raising and culpable and reckless conduct) can incur a sentence of life imprisonment.

+In 2023, three young boys were charged in connection with the Ayr Station Hotel fire.

+In Kilmarnock, two boys were arrested after accidentally burning down several buildings.